Avalanche Safety Advice

 Local advice can often be obtained regarding recent weather, while forecast information is available from the telephone numbers listed below.
 Remember that mountain weather is particularly difficult to predict and the likely influence of unexpected changes in weather; both on your own expectation as to snow stability, and on the SAIS published avalanche hazard outlook, should be considered.

 When visibility is adequate, snowpack observation can begin from the roadside.
 Evidence of recent avalanche activity, main snow accumulation zones, fresh loading by new snow and drifting, can often be noted from below.
 Observations can continue on the approach, noting such details as depth of foot penetration, cornice build-up, ease of release of small slabs and the effect which localised wind patterns may have had on slab formation.
-Any suspect slopes which must be negotiated (bearing in mind that the safest course it to avoid them) may be tested by digging a snowpit.
-Pits should not initially be dug on the main suspect slope, but on small, safe slopes of similar orientation.
+Adjust your route choice accordingly.

 There is no need to dig to ground level, but only down to the first reasonably thick layer of nevé (old refrozen snow).
 The snow layers may then be identified by smoothing the back wall of the pit and probing with a finger all the way down it.
 This will help assess the hardnesses of the layers.
 The following features should be looked for: